shehzadashiq/genai-bootcamp-2025/lang_portal_backend/sentence_builder_prompt.md

 - Word bank categorized by part of speech (noun, verb, adjective, etc.).
 - Submit button that sends sentence to backend API and displays feedback.
 - Highlight grammar issues or suggest improvements.
+- Option for users to manually mark sentences as correct when automatic validation fails.
+- Display common sentence patterns as a reference for users.

 ## Vector Store (ChromaDB)

 - Run embedded inside the Django backend.
 - Store Urdu sentence embeddings with metadata (category, usage, level, etc.).
-- Perform similarity search using cosine distance.
+- Perform similarity search using cosine distance with a configurable threshold (currently 0.5).
 - Use persistent storage for embeddings (persist_directory).
 - Support for Roman Urdu to Urdu conversion (using transliteration models).
+- Handle variations in sentence structure and punctuation.

 ### Optional Features